 Still, there are some who might question what Amazon Channels is and why they should check it out.
-So, in this FAQ, we'll explain Amazon Channels' key features, how much you'll pay, and how it stacks up to the competition.
+So, in this FAQ, we'll explain Amazon Channels' key features, how much you'll pay, and how it compares up to the competition.
 Also see our Amazon Channels vs Apple Channels face-off to see how Amazon's offering stacks up to Apple's competitor, which launched in mid-May in iOS 12.3.

 Many of the channels offer free trials so you don't need to worry about doling out cash right away to try it out.